 The objective of a sound judicial selection system is the nomination and appointment of the best qualified individuals who are available to be judges, in terms of such qualities as integrity, intelligence, industry, impartiality, education and experience.

 Iowa justices and judges are selected using the merit selection.
 Under the merit system, a commission composed of nonpartisan Iowans makes a study of the credentials of the individuals who are nominated for judicial office.
 The commission then nominates the individuals whom it finds best qualified and sends their names to the governor for final selection.

-For supreme court justices and court of appeals judges, the state judicial nominating commission nominates three individuals.
-For district judges, district nominating commissions nominate two individuals.
+For supreme court justices, the state judicial nominating commission nominates three individuals.
+For court of appeals judges, the state judicial nominating commission nominates five individuals.
+For district judges, district associate judges, associate juvenile judges, and associate probate judges, the district nominating commissions nominate two individuals.
 Merit selection was part of an Amendment to the Iowa Constitution in 1962.
 In Iowa, all judicial nominees must be a licensed Iowa attorney.

 Judicial Retention Elections

 In a retention election, voters decide whether a judge should be retained or removed from office.
 If a judge receives a majority of “yes” votes, the judge serves another full term.
 If a judge receives a majority of “no” votes, the judge is removed from office at the end of the year.
 Retention elections focus on the professional competency of Iowa’s judges.

 Curbs the influence of political parties and special interest groups in the selection of Iowa’s judges.

 Emphasizes the selection of judges based upon their professional qualifications.

 Gives voters the final say about who serves as a judge.